 Migration from rural to urban areas is becoming a challenge in big cities.
-One of the essential needs of immigrants is their children's study.
-Due to the barriers of paper, procedures, finance ... the children of immigrants face many difficulties, especially those with low economic conditions.
+One of the essential needs of migrant families is their children's study.
+Due to financial and bureaucratic barriers, the children of immigrants face many difficulties, especially those from modest backgrounds.

-Caritas Vietnam together with several diocesan Caritas as Caritas Saigon, Caritas Phu Cuong and some shelters in the area have cooperated to support somewhat for migrant children with special circumstances.
-Thanks to the help from several partners, the project activities have contributed to providing opportunities for these disadvantaged students to pursue their education.
+Caritas Vietnam, together with the Caritas diocese of Saigon and Phu Cuong and some shelters in the area, have cooperated to support educational opportunities for migrant children.
+Thanks to the help of several partners, the project has contributed to providing opportunities for these disadvantaged students to pursue their education.

 The project is aimed at children of migrants with extremely difficult circumstances, who cannot access education in formal schools in urban areas in Ho Chi Minh and Binh Duong.

-• Improve teaching and managing capacity for teachers and managers at the shelters.
+• Improve the capacity of teachers and managers at migrant shelters.

-• Improve the quality of the education of poor migrant children through tutoring classes, summer classes, soft skills and life skills classes.
+• Improve the quality of education for poor migrant children through tutoring, summer school, and classes in soft skills and life skills.

-• Create conditions for children to have a fun and entertaining environment and practice their knowledge and skills, toward improving their spiritual life.
+• Create conditions for children to have a fun and entertaining environment and practice their knowledge and skills, while also improving their spiritual life.

-• Organize training courses to improve the capacity of teachers and managers at the shelters.
+• Organize training courses to improve the capacity of teachers and managers at migrant shelters.

-• Organize extracurricular and exile activities for children as well as teachers at the shelters.
+• Organize extracurricular activities for children and teachers at the shelters.

-• Support nutrition for poor children at shelters.
+• Nutrition support for poor children at shelters.

 • Organize summer, supplementary and tutoring classes for children.

-• Set up a open library to help children have an open learning environment and place to practice skills, especially soft skills and living skill.
+• Establish an open library to provide children a learning environment and a place to practice soft skills and life skill.

-By the efforts of Caritas Vietnam, diocesan Caritas and shelters at the two cities in the past time.
-There are currently 5 shelters supporting children of poor migrants.
-There is an open library (for everyone) and a class is put into operation at Bung Parish, serving the same audience.
+Caritas Vietnam and Caritas dioceses are currently supporting children of poor migrants at five shelters across the two cities.
+There is an open library at Bung Parish, which hosts classes.
 Summer camps for over 1000 students are held annually.
-Training sessions, retreats and meetings for teachers and managers of shelter are also held every year with a variety of topics.
-Summer classes, extra classes, and student fostering are also conducted, to help children achieve better academic results.
+Training sessions, retreats and meetings for teachers and managers of shelters are also held every year on a variety of topics.
+Summer classes, extra classes, and student fostering are also conducted.

 CALL FOR COOPERATION

 With limited resources, Caritas only helps some of the shelters in the two cities.
-The number of migrant children in difficult circumstances and in need is still high.
-Therefore, we call for your cooperation, with your contributions, to help our next generation.
+There is still a great number of migrant children in difficult circumstances.
+Therefore, we humbly ask for your cooperation and contributions to help our next generation.